Andrea Gasbarroni: Juventus

-An attacking midfielder who can also play occasionally as a winger or second striker, Gasbarroni started his career at Juventus F.C. youth team, but after graduate from Primavera team, he was loaned to Varese, later sold to Sampdoria in joint-ownership bid.
+An attacking midfielder who can also play occasionally as a winger or second striker, Gasbarroni started his career at Juventus FC youth team, but after graduate from Primavera team, he was loaned to Varese, later sold to Sampdoria in joint-ownership bid.
 In summer 2003, he was transferred to Palermo in another co-ownership deal for about €1.3 million and bought back in June 2006 for an undisclosed fee.

 Parma

 After Marco Marchionni joined Juventus on a free transfer, Gasbarroni joined Parma on loan.

 He was sold to Parma F.C. outright for €1.5 million in 2007.

 Genoa

 Genoa signed Gasbarroni in July 2008, for €2 million, as well as half of the card of Magnus Troest for €1.5 million, with Julio César de León joined Parma for €2.9 million and Alessandro Lucarelli for €1.2 million.

 Torino

 On 2 February 2009, Torino F.C. engaged the offensive wing in a co-ownership deal from Genoa, for €500,000.
 The move became permanent in June 2009 after Genoa declined to make an offer to buy back the remaining half of the player's registration rights.